 Syringa x chinensisItem #7200 USDA Hardiness Zone: 3 - 8

-- OverviewLight Needs:Full sunWatering Needs:Best with regular water - weekly, or more often in extreme heat.Average Landscape Size:Moderate growing to 10 to 12 ft. tall and wide.
+- OverviewLight Needs:Full sunWatering Needs:Best with regular water - weekly, or more often in extreme heat.Average Landscape Size:Moderate growing; reaches 10 to 12 ft. tall and wide.

 - CareCare InformationThrives in well-drained, neutral to slightly alkaline soils.
 Needs good air circulation.
 Water deeply, regularly in first few growing seasons to establish root system.
 Once established, reduce frequency; increase frequency again before and during spring bloom period.
 Fertilize in early spring.
 Prune after flowering.Pruning time: spring after flowering.Light Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.